mikolaj314/Torrent-to-Mega-Cloud-Uploader/README.md

 ```

 1. Run the code cell with your script.
 It will download the torrent, save it to your Google Drive, compress it into a zip file, and upload it to Mega Cloud.
-2. You will be prompted to log in to your Mega Cloud account.
-Provide your email and password when prompted.
-3. Once logged in, the script will upload the zip file to Mega Cloud and display a success message.
+2. Once logged into Mega Cloud, the script will upload the zip file to Mega Cloud and display a success message.
-4. After the upload is complete, the script will clean up by deleting the original torrent file and the zip file from your Google Drive.
+3. After the upload is complete, the script will clean up by deleting the original torrent file and the zip file from your Google Drive.

 ## Important Notes